LayerZero-Labs/devtools/examples/oft-solana/README.md

 :information_source: For **OFT** and **OFT Mint-And-Burn Adapter**, you have the option to specify additional signers through the `--additional-minters` flag.
 If you choose not to, you must pass in `--only-oft-store true`, which means only the **OFT Store** will be a signer for the \_Mint Authority Multisig\*.

-:warning: If you choose to go with `--only-oft-store`, you will not be able to add in other signers/minters or update the Mint Authority.
-You will also not be able to renounce the Freeze Authority.
-The Mint Authority and Freeze Authority will be fixed to the Mint Authority Multisig address.
+:warning: If you choose to go with `--only-oft-store`, you will not be able to add in other signers/minters or update the Mint Authority, and the Freeze Authority will be immediately renounced.
+The token Mint Authority will be fixed Mint Authority Multisig address while the Freeze Authority will be set to None.

 #### For OFT: